High-Volume Merchant Accounts

 - Maintain a good relationship with your account representative

-If you just got approved for a merchant account and your processing limit is lower than you would like, don’t worry!
 Your processing limit can increase as your relationship with your merchant service provider grows.
 This industry is all about trust and minimizing liability by vetting would-be merchants to ensure they run reputable companies.
-As with any trust building endeavor, time is the biggest factor in increasing your processing limit.
+As with any trust-building endeavor, time is the biggest factor in increasing your processing limit.
 Make sure you follow all of the instructions your merchant service provider offers and ask them what you can do to increase your processing volume.

 What Happens If I Go Over My Processing Limit?